 Prescription Drug Addiction and Veterans

 The Department of Veterans Affairs is being more cautious about this.
 They are advising doctors and other medical staff against giving out prescriptions for benzodiazepines.
-Since there is such a high rate of addiction, especially amongst drugs like Xanax and Valium, doctors need to be more careful in prescribing them.
-Some professionals believe that the prescription to these drugs in someone dealing with PTSD isn’t worth the risks involved.
-In fact, these drugs could even make the PTSD symptoms worse.
-This is partially due to the withdrawal symptoms someone might experience when they quit taking these, anxiety and depression being 2 of those symptoms.
+Since there is such a high rate of addiction, especially amongst drugs like Xanax and Valium, doctors are more careful in prescribing them.

 Soldier’s Recall and the National Issue